VictoriaGuido/DrupalGovCon-Kiosk/README.md

 ## Architectural overview:
 One of the systems involved in HopeOneSource is a Python app wrapping around various AWS modules, currently providing storage and data manipulation functionalities for data collected from Check-In Kiosks (survey on a tablet placed on a stand).

-Two of the below tasks involve transporting data between AWS and Drupal- (1) Transporting data of clients who are registering using the kiosk, from AWS to Drupal (POST -- only required when a client signs up) and (2) Transporting kiosk reports (Excel) stored in AWS S3 (data lake), from AWS to Drupal (GET -- only required when service provider clicks a button from within Drupal environment)
+Two of the below tasks involve transporting data between AWS and Drupal (1) Transporting data of clients who are registering using the kiosk, from AWS to Drupal (POST -- only required when a client signs up)
+(2) Transporting kiosk reports (Excel) stored in AWS S3 (data lake), from AWS to Drupal (GET -- only required when service provider clicks a button from within Drupal environment)

 ## Pre-requisites:
 Moderate or expert Drupal 8 knowledge involving experience with Drupal modules, PHP, Contenta API and React.
 This module will be built with Drupal 8 methods (all of the logic and functionality).